Justice Ravindra S Bhat highlights disproportionate impact of criminal justice system on Denotified Tribes | Law-Order

 Justice Ravindra S Bhat highlights disproportionate impact of criminal justice system on Denotified Tribes

-The Supreme Court on Wednesday highlighted various issues relating to the disproportionate impact of the criminal justice system on the Denotified Tribes (DNT).
+The Supreme Court judge Justice Ravindra S Bhat on Wednesday highlighted various issues relating to the disproportionate impact of the criminal justice system on the Denotified Tribes (DNT).

 - Country: